jgianakopoulos/TypeSpeedTracker/README.md

 # TypeSpeedTracker
 A macOS app that measures and tracks typing speed.

+This project was created using:
+- Swift
-Created using SwiftUI
+- SwiftUI